EN

 Potential stakeholders for UX research include:

-• Influencing the organization
+• Those who influence the organization

-• Having relevant information about your project
+• Those who have information relevant to your project

 When should you interview stakeholders?